 The findings indicate that professional identity may have an impact on physicians' perceived wellbeing.
 All participants showed a strong sense of commitment to their profession, selflessness, and a desire to help others.
 Their benevolence seemed to enhance the participants' sense of obligation and the tendency to impose high expectations and self-criticism.
-The study found that high institutional demands regarding the effectiveness of offered services and excessive working hours, coupled with the physicians' high commitment, resulted in fatigue and a sense of unfulfillment.
-The data indicated that such negative effects were mainly attributed to conflicting demands between professional and family roles, which often left the participants feeling frustrated and disempowered.
+The study found that high institutional demands regarding the effectiveness of offered services and excessive working hours, coupled with physicians' high commitment, resulted in fatigue and a sense of unfulfillment.
+The data indicated that such negative effects were mainly attributed to conflicting demands between professional and family roles, which often left participants feeling frustrated and disempowered.

-The participants' professional identity was characterised with a strong sense of commitment and benevolence that contributed to their engagement in negative cognitive processing like anxiety, persistent worrying, and rumination.
+Participants' professional identity was characterised with a strong sense of commitment and benevolence that contributed to their engagement in negative cognitive processing like anxiety, persistent worrying, and rumination.
 The data suggests that other important factors leading to negative thinking were related to an emotive work environment.
-The participants often recalled facing the death of patients very emotionally, emphasising the distress they felt at that time.
-According to Weick's et al. (1995) sensemaking theory, one's internal evaluation is shaped by an individual's subjective identification with a role one plays in a particular context.
+Participants often recalled facing death of patients very emotionally, emphasising the distress they felt at that time.
+According to Weick's (1995) sensemaking theory, one's internal evaluation is shaped by an individual's subjective identification with a role one plays in a particular context.
 As such, the interpretation of a patient's death when recognising oneself as responsible for their care might bring additional distress related to a sense of guilt and failure to meet expectations within one's professional role.
-Moreover, the participants' self-concept is built of values representing honesty, responsibility, and respect.
-The participants also indicated mental toughness and assertiveness to be a crucial part of their personal identity.
-Such positive self-concept, together with the participants' high self-esteem associated with being a part of a prestigious profession, were found to be protective characteristics against negative affect.
+Moreover, participants' self-concept is built of values representing honesty, responsibility, and respect.
+Participants also indicated mental toughness and assertiveness to be a crucial part of their personal identity.
+Such positive self-concept, together with participants' high self-esteem associated with being a part of a prestigious profession, were found to be protective characteristics against negative affect.

-The current study's findings are analogous to the research by Tak et al. (2017), supporting the idea that doctors' benevolence is based on an internal desire to help others and is not a profit-driven behaviour.
+The current study's findings are analogous to Tak, Curlin, and Yoon's (2017) research, supporting the idea that doctors' benevolence is based on an internal desire to help others and is not a profit-driven behaviour.
 It agrees that devotion to do good is a primary force driving the physicians' commitment and a will to undertake challenging work or self-sacrifice.
-Also similar to Tak et al. (2017) and Miyasaki et al. (2017) findings, this study found poor work-life balance to be contributing to the participants' negative affect and burnout.
-In contrast to Miyasaki et al. (2017), this study's participants demonstrated a strong professional identity and did not suggest external factors as devaluing their professionalism.
-An ancillary finding was the doctors' perception of retirement.
-It was found that the physicians showed a predilection to be highly attached to their medical role and emotionally rejecting the possibility of relinquishing this identity, even for retirement.
-Such an attitude might suggest a strong identification with their profession, acquired through factors as presented by Silver (2016).
+Also similar to Tak et al.'s (2017) and Miyasaki et al.'s (2016) findings, this study found poor work-life balance to be contributing to participants' negative affect and burnout.
+In contrast to Miyasaki et al. (2016), this study's participants demonstrated a strong professional identity and did not suggest external factors as devaluing their professionalism.

+An ancillary finding was doctors' perception of retirement, where it has been found that physicians showed a predilection to be highly attached to their medical role and emotionally rejecting the possibility of relinquishing this identity, even for retirement.
+Such an attitude might suggest an individuals' strong identification with their profession, acquired through factors as presented by Silver (2016).

-While the use of a small number of participants is not a limitation of the qualitative design, the study findings might nevertheless be of limited generalisability.
+While the use of a small number of participants is not a limitation of the qualitative design, the study findings might be of limited generalisability.
 The current study collected data from physicians working in Poland and the United Kingdom.
-Although the participants' values, especially those related to personal identity, are likely to arise from within the person, they are also shaped by the cultural environment.
+Although the participants' values, especially those related to personal identity, are likely to arise from within the person, these are also shaped by the cultural environment.
 It would therefore be interesting to undertake such a study in countries with a collectivistic, or a more capitalist medical culture.